Spain Special Expat Regime Tax: A Beckham Law Spain Guide

 This is what will be covered:

-The Spain Special Expat Regime Tax, also known as the Special Tax Regime for Displaced Workers or the “Beckham Law,” is a tax incentive for foreign workers who move to Spain for employment.
+The Spain “Beckham Law,” also known as the Special Expat Regime Tax, or the Special Tax Regime for Inbound Worker is a tax incentive for foreign workers who move to Spain for employment.
 Under this regime, eligible individuals are taxed as non-residents for Spanish tax purposes, even though they live in Spain.
 This allows them to pay a flat tax rate of 24% on their Spanish-sourced income up to €600,000, and 47% on any amount above that.

 Foreign income, such as investment or rental income earned outside Spain, is exempt.
 The regime is available for up to six years and is designed to attract international talent and skilled professionals to Spain.
 To qualify, applicants must not have been tax residents in Spain during the previous five years and must have a job offer or assignment from a Spanish company.